Detricklew/Dek-Bot/README.md

 This project is a bot that will have a heavy focus on providing end users with enhanced productivity.
 Right now it is in it's infant stages.
 The features this bot will contain currently are the following :
 -
 - The ability to customize resources to be easily viewable to the end user
-- The ability to send motivational quotes to users daily.
+- The ability to send motivational quotes to users daily.(WIP)
 - Promodoro timer to help users with studying
 - Currency system